How to Remove Dog Pee and Other Stains from Carpet — Without Harsh Chemicals

 Baking soda (and time for the baking soda to absorb any smell)

+Figure out where the urine-soaked area is and clean it up swiftly.
 Use a paper towel to blot the pet stain dry.
-Rubbing the stain with paper towel only serves to spread the stain more, so unless you plan on rearranging your furniture to cover that stain, pat the stain with a paper towel.
+Rubbing the stain with a towel only serves to spread the stain or urine more, so unless you plan on rearranging your furniture to cover that stain, pat the stain with a paper towel.

-Soak the area with this water/vinegar solution.
-This does two things: It helps to cut through the pet stain if it’s being especially stubborn and re-wets the stain so you can make sure that all the pet urine is lifted off the carpet.
+For particularly bad pee smells or stains on your carpet, use a 100% vinegar solution.
+It’s important to let the solution soak into the carpet as it does two things: It helps to cut through the pet stain if it’s being especially stubborn and re-wets the stain so you can make sure that all the pet urine is lifted off the carpet.
 The vinegar neutralizes the ammonia in the dog urine, helping to neutralize the smell and cleaning the urine from the carpet.

-While the spot is still wet, apply baking soda and a little of the vinegar solution and mix.
-Right away you’ll see and hear it fizzing and crackling as it starts to lift the pet stain and urine smell from the carpet.
-It helps to rub in the baking soda with your hands or a brush to get it deep down into the carpet fibers.
+While the spot is still wet, sprinkle baking soda on the affected area.
+Pour a little of the vinegar solution on top and mix.
+Right away, you’ll see and hear it fizzing and crackling as it starts to lift the pet stain and urine smell from the carpet.
+It helps to rub in the baking soda with your gloved hands or a brush to get it deep down into the carpet fibers.

-You want to act quickly because if the urine gets soaked into the padding underneath the carpet, it may be impossible to get out.
+When it comes to pet urine, it’s best to act quickly because if the pee gets soaked into the padding underneath the carpet, the urine odors may be impossible to get out.
 At that point, you may need to replace the carpet or get a professional carpet cleaner that uses water extraction methods to get your carpet clean.

 Do not use steam cleaners.

-Avoid using a steam cleaner to clean pet stains.
+Avoid using a steam cleaner to clean pet stains and urine.
 The heat can actually bond the protein from the urine into the carpet fiber, making the stain and smell virtually permanent.

 Avoid pet stain removers.

-Although it may be tempting, do not use ammonia-based cleaners or other cleaning chemicals with strong odors to clean pet urine on carpets, as they do not effectively cover the odor and may actually encourage your dog to reinforce its urine scent mark.
+Although it may be tempting, do not use ammonia-based cleaners or other cleaning chemicals with strong odors to clean pet urine on carpets.
+Ammonia-based cleaners do not effectively cover the pet odor and may actually encourage your dog to reinforce its urine scent mark.

-Tackle canine-created odors in your carpet by sprinkling baking soda on the surface, waiting 15 minutes (or longer for strong smells), then vacuuming.
+Baking soda is known for its smell-eliminating powers, but it can take time to work its magic.
+Tackle canine-created odors in your carpet by sprinkling baking soda on the surface, waiting 15 minutes (up to 24 hours for strong smells), then vacuuming.
 You can do the same with your dog’s bedding.

 Use enzyme-based pet urine remover.